 Presidents – Elia (Undergrad President) and Liam (Postgrad President)

-Hey lovely people!!!
-I’m Elia (they/them), a second year Natural Scientist, and I’m the UG President of the SU LGBT+ Campaign.
+Hey lovely people!
+I’m Elia (they/them), a third-year Natural Scientist, and I’m the UG President of the SU LGBT+ Campaign.
 Along with Liam, our wonderful PG President, I’ll represent your views to the SU Council and the Exec, and help deal with any political (and admin) issues that arise.

 My goals this year include helping to increase engagement, keeping in regular contact with college LGBT+ officers, and working with the other SU campaigns to ensure the welfare and safety of our community.